 You can take the car seat out and safely carry your baby into a store or the house.
 The car seat then clicks back into the car when you are ready to go.

 The base of these car seats will remain secured into the car.
-This is an excellent option when you need to have bases in multiple cars.
+This is an excellent option for having bases in multiple cars.
 You and your spouse, for example, can each have a base in your vehicle.
 Then you only need one car seat to carry between the two.

 2. Convertible Car Seat

-When your baby outgrows the infant car seat, a convertible car seat from somewhere like https://nunababy.com/au/ is a great option.
+When your baby outgrows the infant car seat, a convertible car seat from somewhere like https://nunababy.com/au/ is an excellent option.
 These can turn forward once your toddler or young child reaches the minimum height and weight requirements.

-It’s recommended a child stays rear-facing in a five-point harness system until closer to four years old if possible.
+If possible, a child should stay rear-facing in a five-point harness system until closer to four years old.